• Skip to primary navigation

 • ¼ teaspoon ground cinnamon

-• ¼ cup walnuts, coarsely chopped
+• ¼ cup walnuts coarsely chopped

-• ¼ cup hemp or chia seeds
+• ¼ cup hemp seeds or chia seeds

-• 2 tablespoons ground flax seeds (flax meal)
+• 2 tablespoons flax seeds ground (flax meal)

 • 2 tablespoons pumpkin seeds